One Angry Veronica: Synopsis

 Keith interrogates Deputy Sacks, who repeats what Sheriff Lamb said about the department's security.
 The jury holdout identifies herself and makes the other jurors question their votes.
 Keith then talks to Leo D'Amato (Max Greenfield), who contradicts Sheriff Lamb and says security isn't very good.
 Leo then says that someone probably sold the tapes.
 Keith talks to Lloyd, a reporter acquaintance.
 Lloyd agrees to contact the tabloids.
-One of the PCH bikers, Thumper, confronts Veronica at work and threatens that the defendants better be found guilty.
+One of the PCH bikers, Thumper, confronts Veronica at work and warns her that the defendants better be found guilty.
 The holdout makes more observations that support a guilty vote.
 Keith informs Logan that the tapes are missing, and asks him if he's spoken to Aaron recently.
 Inga interrupts advising Lloyd is on the phone.
 Lloyd tells Keith that the tapes are rumored to be on the open market for $500,000.
 The jurors take another vote, and another juror and Veronica have switched over to guilty.
 Veronica puts up Christmas decorations around the apartment for Keith.
 Keith subtly tells Veronica that Anissa's "pimp" was actually a football star.
 Veronica ties up some loose ends that show that the defendants are guilty.
 However, one juror refuses to change his vote no matter what.
 The entire Sheriff's department receives an email about the sex tapes, leading Keith to realize Logan has them.

 Logan (Jason Dohring) is watching the tapes and crying.
 Afterward, he erases the tapes.
 Keith arrives too late to recover the tapes from Logan.
 Logan admits he bought the tapes to prevent the footage from being posted on the internet.
 The remaining juror changes his vote, believing that the defendants will appeal and win.
 After, one of the jurors approaches Veronica and invites her to attend Hearst College.
 Veronica leaves work to find that her car is vandalized.
 Keith confronts Leo, who admits he stole the tapes in order to pay for his sister with Down syndrome to go to a private school.
 Leo admits he knew he was selling the tapes to Logan, and that Logan planned on destroying them.
 Leo is seen turning in his gun and badge to Sheriff Lamb.
 Later, Keith tells Veronica that Meg has died, but her baby daughter has survived.
 On New Years' Eve, Veronica hears a knock on the door, and Wallace (Percy Daggs III) appears.
 They spend New Years' Eve together.